-Winter is the least visited season but is still a great time to go.
+Winter is the least visited season and the most underrated.
 Bring some warm clothing and enjoy seeing snow on the ground.
-Waterfalls will be running again but they are not the same as the Spring and early summer.
+Winter activities like winter hiking, snowshoeing, ice skating and skiing are available.
+Waterfalls are running again – not at the Spring pace but still really pretty.
 Yosemite is one of our favorite places to visit in California in December.
-We went for New Years and it was a amazing to see the first sunrise of 2020 at Tunnel View.

 RELATED POST: The 10 Best Places in California in December

 2 Days in Yosemite Itinerary – Day 1

 The Yosemite Valley was carved from glaciers in the last ice age.
 Yosemite National Park covers an area of 12,000 square miles and there is so much to do.
 Day 1 is the perfect time visit the Valley floor, that is 8 miles long by 1 mile wide.

 Tunnel View, shown above, frames some of the most well known attractions in Yosemite.
 From here, you’ll have views of Half Dome, El Capitan, Bridalveil Falls and Yosemite Falls.
 If you enter through the Yosemite South Entrance, this will likely be your first stop since you will drive through the tunnel on your way to the valley floor.